KrotosBenjamin/KrotosBenjamin.github.io/pages/about.md

 ## Research program

-The **primary goal** of our research is to improve therapeutics for under-research communities (i.e., personalized medicine) by investigating the influence of genetic ancestry on neurological disorders in relevant tissues.
+The **primary goal** of our research is to improve therapeutics for underrepresented communities (i.e., personalized medicine) by investigating the influence of genetic ancestry on neurological disorders in relevant tissues.
 To this end, we *use and develop* *computational tools* to examine the role of genetic ancestry in the brain.
-In addition to this, we have established collaborations to use computational tools to address hypothesize driven question with publically available single-cell and bulk tissues.
+In addition to this, we have established collaborations to use computational tools to address hypothesis-driven questions using publicly available single-cell and bulk-tissue data.

 ## Our Team